zeplin/zeplin-extension-documentation/README.md

 If you just want to try out extensions and ended up here by mistake, head to [extensions.zeplin.io](https://extensions.zeplin.io) to browse them.

-☝️ _Friendly reminder: This documentation will likely change as we polish things during the beta._

 ## What is an extension?

 ![CSS extension](img/cssExtension.png)